 What would you do with a Zelda that dissolved its training wheels at the outset?
 Hunt deer or boar for provisions?
 Chase fireflies and lizards for elixir reagents?
 Squirrels up trees for nuts?
 Mix compounds in cook pots to conjure startling or mundane menu items?
 Scrounge for materials to dye your clothes in technicolor?
 Scale colossal rune-scrawled towers to glass zones for potential destinations?
 Scramble up a cliff to take the view of an approaching rainstorm?
 Paraglide over Elysian landscapes while sleuthing for secluded ledges or caves?
 Of these locales and activities, Breath of the Wild says little, inviting players to wander instead like Hansel and Gretel off the trodden path into seductive peril.

 But there's also a clear sense of Zelda-ish harmony in the gameplay that's absent from other open world romps, a symmetry to its asymmetric but interlocking systems.
 Part of it's what Nintendo holds over from past entries: the clever, puzzle-filled dungeons, the easy-to-grasp, hard-to-master particulars of combat, the gaggle of adorable characters and numinous Japanese Shinto-inspired mythology.
 That these things feel so organically cohesive here speaks to the maturation of Nintendo's design chops.

-Though in the end, most of what drives Breath of Wild to soar the highest this series ever has, comes down to quintessential Nintendo: daring to zig where others zag, crafting a sublime experience that's also a virtuoso commentary on the yin-yang of freedom and constraint.
-That an odyssey this beguiling and capacious happens to also be playable on planes, trains and, yes, the toilet, is almost beside the point.
+Though in the end, most of what drives Breath of Wild to soar the highest this series ever has, comes down to essential Nintendo principles: recasting familiar notions of play in subtle, subversive and accordingly tectonic ways.
+That an odyssey this beguiling and capacious happens to also be playable on planes, trains and, yes, the toilet, is beside the point.

 5 out of 5 (Buy now: $59, Amazon)